xupgit/awslabs/rtl_kernel_wizard_lab.md

-## Stop 1: Create an SDAccel Project
+## Step 1: Create an SDAccel Project
 ### 1.1.
 Source the SDAccel settings and create a directory called rtl\_kernel under _~/aws-fpga_.
 Change the directory to the newly created directory.
 **1.1.1.** Execute the following commands in a terminal window to source the required environment settings: